JikaiJin/jikaiwebsite/content/publication/Optimality of debiasing for ATE estimation/index.md

 ---
-title: 'Structure-agnostic Optimality of Doubly Robust Learning for Treatment Effect Estimation'
+title: 'Structure agnostic Optimality of Doubly Robust Learning for Treatment Effect Estimation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here